-6-1.2.3 Maximum Considered Depth for Liquefaction
+6.1.2.3 Maximum Considered Depth for Liquefaction

-When evaluating liquefaction potential and its impacts to transportation facilities, the maximum considered liquefaction depth below the natural ground surface shall be limited to 80 feet.
-However, for sites that contain exceptionally loose soils that are apparently highly susceptible to liquefaction to greater depths, effective stress analysis techniques may be used to evaluate the potential for deeper liquefaction and the potential impacts of that liquefaction.
+When evaluating liquefaction potential and its impacts to transportation facilities, the maximum considered liquefaction depth below the natural ground surface shall be limited to 80 ft.
+However, for sites that contain exceptionally loose soils that are apparently highly susceptible to liquefaction to greater depths, effective stress analysis techniques may be used with the approval of the State Geotechnical Engineer to evaluate the potential for deeper liquefaction and the potential impacts of that liquefaction.
 The reasons for this depth limitation are as follows:

-Limits of Simplified Procedures - The simplified procedures most commonly used to assess liquefaction potential are based on historical databases of liquefied sites with shallow liquefaction (i.e., in general, less than 50 feet).
+Limits of Simplified Procedures.
+The simplified procedures most commonly used to assess liquefaction potential are based on historical databases of liquefied sites with shallow liquefaction (i.e., in general, less than 50 ft).
 Thus, these empirical methodologies have not been calibrated to evaluate deep liquefaction.
-In addition, the simplified equation used to estimate the earthquake induced cyclic shear stress ratio (CSR) is based on a stress reduction coefficient, rd, which is highly variable at depth.
-For example, at shallow depth (15 feet), rd ranges from about 0.94 to 0.98.
-As depth increases, $\rm r{\rm d}$ becomes more variable ranging, for example, from 0.40 to 0.80 at a depth of 65 feet.
-The uncertainty regarding the coefficient rd and lack of verification of the simplified procedures used to predict liquefaction at depth, as well as some of the simplifying assumptions and empiricism within the simplified method with regard to the calculation of liquefaction resistance (i.e., the cyclic resistance ratio CRR), limit the depth at which these simplified procedures should be used.
-Therefore, simplified empirical methods to predict liquefaction at depths greater than 50 to 60 feet should be based on a site response analysis to obtain an appropriate, site-specific stress reduction profile, provided that sufficient subsurface data are available and that variability in the input ground motions is considered.
+In addition, the simplified equation used to estimate the earthquake induced cyclic shear stress ratio (CSR) is based on a stress reduction coefficient, r_d , that is highly variable at depth.
+For example, at shallow depth (15 ft), r_d ranges from about 0.94 to 0.98.
+As depth increases, r_d becomes more variable ranging, for example, from 0.40 to 0.80 at a depth of 65 ft.
+The uncertainty regarding the coefficient r_d and lack of verification of the simplified procedures used to predict liquefaction at depth, as well as some of the simplifying assumptions and empiricism within the simplified method with regard to the calculation of liquefaction resistance (i.e., the cyclic resistance ratio CRR), limit the depth at which these simplified procedures should be used.
+Therefore, simplified empirical methods should not be used to predict liquefaction at depths greater than 50 to 60 ft, and shall not be used at depths of greater than 80 ft.

-Lack of Verification and Complexity of More Rigorous Approaches - Several non-linear, effective stress analysis programs have been developed by researchers and can be used to estimate liquefaction potential at depth.
+Lack of Verification and Complexity of More Rigorous Approaches.
+Several non-linear, effective stress analysis programs have been developed by researchers and can be used to estimate liquefaction potential at depth.
 However, there has been little field verification of the ability of these programs to predict liquefaction at depth because there are few well documented sites with deep liquefaction.
 Key is the ability of these approaches to predict pore pressure increase and redistribution in liquefiable soils during and after ground shaking.
 Calibration of such pore pressure models has so far been limited to comparison to laboratory performance data test results and centrifuge modeling.
 Furthermore, these more rigorous methods require considerable experience to obtain and apply the input data required, and to confidently interpret the results.
-Hence, use of such methods requires independent peer review (see Section 6-3 regarding peer review requirements) by expert(s) in the use of such methods for liquefaction analysis.
+Hence, use of such methods requires specific approval from the State Geotechnical Engineer as well as independent peer review by expert(s) in the use of such methods for liquefaction analysis.

-Decreasing Impact with Depth - Observation and analysis of damage in past earthquakes suggests that the damaging effects of liquefaction generally decrease as the depth of a liquefiable layer increases.
+Decreasing Impact with Depth.
+Observation and analysis of damage in past earthquakes suggests that the damaging effects of liquefaction generally decrease as the depth of a liquefiable layer increases.
 This reduction in damage is largely attributed to decreased levels of relative displacement and the need for potential failure surfaces to extend down to the liquefying layer.
-For example, the effect of a 10 feet thick soil layer liquefying between depths of 80 and 90 feet will generally be much less severe than the effect of a layer between the depths of 10 and 20 feet.
+The effects of a 10 ft thick soil layer liquefying between depths of 80 and 90 ft will generally be much less severe than those of a layer between the depths of 10 and 20 ft.
 Note that these impacts are focused on the most damaging effects of liquefaction, such as lateral deformation and instability.
 Deeper liquefaction can, however, increase the magnitude and impact of vertical movement (settlement) and loading (downdrag) on foundations.